 There is a sort of paradox that exists when we talk about cannabis and people using it, When you first smoke cannabis, your blood pressure spikes.
 But in a couple of minutes, as your body gets used to the effects of cannabis, your blood pressure falls.

-Now the thing to note here is that everyone has a different explanation to how much of an elevated heart rate is too much.
+Now the thing to note here is that everyone has a different explanation of how much of an elevated heart rate is too much.
 Another aspect to remember is that studies at this time are also providing inconsistent results about cannabis and its effects on hypertension.

 What Are The Studies Saying?